-The Welcome Campaign: The welcome campaign is a pop-up triggered by either time delay or scrolling, and can be targeted at every visitor to your site.
+The welcome campaign greets visitors to your site.
+You can target every visitor with this pop up, triggering it by either time delay or scrolling.
 This is the most basic list growth tactic and one everyone should employ as a starting point.
-If you're selling a product try a discount-based Spin to Win display to drive engagement right away!
+If you're selling a product, try a discount-based Spin to Win display to drive engagement right away.

-Exit Intent Pop-up: While you can use the same campaign for your welcome and your exit intent pop-ups, we recommend breaking them into two so you can speak more directly to the action that a visitor has taken.
-For example, your headline for the exit intent campaign can be “Wait, Sign up Before You Go!” while your welcome campaign could be “Welcome to our store!
+While you can use the same campaign for your welcome and your exit intent pop ups, we recommend breaking them into two different campaigns so you can speak more directly to visitor behavior.
+For example, your headline for the exit intent campaign could read, “Wait, Sign up Before You Go!” while your welcome campaign might say, "Welcome to our store!
 Sign up today for a great discount on your first purchase.”

-The Exclusive Content Flyout: If you’re not selling a product (or even if you are), you may want to entice people to sign up to download a piece of content that will tell them more about a topic or your organization.
-One great example is for people reading a specific blog post (or just your blog in general), you can target a campaign based on the page they are reading and encourage them to download a case study or eBook.
+If you’re not selling a product (or even if you are), you may want to entice people to sign up to download a piece of content that will tell them more about a topic or your organization.
+One easy application of this is for your blog readers.
+You can target recommended content or your exclusive offer based on the post a visitor is currently reading.

 Mobile Sign Up